ryancdickson/chromerootprogram/policy.md

 ### 1. Baseline Requirements

-Chrome Root Program Participants that issue TLS server authentication certificates trusted by Chrome MUST adhere to the latest version of the [“Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates”](https://cabforum.org/baseline-requirements-documents/) (“Baseline Requirements”).
+Chrome Root Program Participants that issue TLS server authentication certificates trusted by Chrome MUST adhere to the latest version of the ["Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates"](https://cabforum.org/baseline-requirements-documents/) ("Baseline Requirements").
 The Baseline Requirements are consensus-driven requirements owned by a community of participants represented in the [CA/Browser Forum](https://cabforum.org/) [Server Certificate Working Group](https://cabforum.org/working-groups/server/).
 No single organization, including Google, has the authority to grant exceptions to the Baseline Requirements.

 In some cases, this policy strengthens requirements described in the Baseline Requirements.
 In all cases of conflict, this policy MUST take precedence.